lyteword/kjv/psalms/psalm-122.md

 # Psalm 122

-<sup>1</sup> A Song of degrees of David.
-I was glad when they said unto me, Let us go into the house of the LORD.
+<sup>1</sup> I was glad when they said unto me, Let us go into the house of the LORD.

 <sup>2</sup> Our feet shall stand within thy gates, O Jerusalem.